 Having transferred from the Obermann Center to the School of Art & Art History, the breadth of scope led the program to again move.
-In 2015, the Grant Wood Art Colony joined the Provost’s Office of Outreach and Engagement.
+In 2015, the Grant Wood Art Colony joined the Provost’s Office of Community Engagement.

 Grant Wood at the University of Iowa

 Learn more about Grant Wood's experience at the University of Iowa by watching Joni Kinsey's lecture below.
 The presentation was part of the University of Iowa Museum of Art's Social (In)Justice exhibition in 2016.